Hummingbot MCP Server Installation Guide¶

-- Valid API credentials for the Hummingbot API server
+- Valid API credentials for your Hummingbot API server

-- AI Assistant supporting MCP (Claude CLI, Gemini CLI, etc.)
+- An MCP-compatible AI Assistant (e.g., Claude CLI, Gemini CLI, Codex CLI)

-Navigate to the "Configuration" tab for the Hummingbot MCP server
+Go to the Configuration tab for the installed server.

 Variable | Description | Example |